Who should we esteem?

 If we look further down the lists, we start to see occupations beyond politics.
 I coded 14 distinct occupations based on the source of the figure’s fame (see the appendix for details).
 Among the top tens, politics remains dominant with just short of 30% of the figures, followed by high culture with 15%.
-Rebels, scientists (labeled as STEM), public affairs, pop culture, and monarchs appear next making up between 9 and 12%.
-Religion and military come in at around 7%, intellect, sport, and humanitarians comprise about 5% and explorers and businesspeople are 1-2% of the top tens.
+Rebels, scientists (labeled as STEM), public affairs and pop cultural figures, and monarchs appear next making up between 9 and 12%.
+Religious and military figures came in at around 7%, intellectuals, athletes, and humanitarians comprise about 5% and explorers and businesspeople are 1-2% of the top tens.

 If we extend our glance more widely to the entire lists (and treat everyone equally), the big surprise might be the rise of popular culture to the top.
 One in five of the greatest were from this branch, which may be disappointing, though it testifies to the rise of this area of life (as confirmed in a recent study of figures on Wikipedia).
 Politics falls to second place on this longer list with 16% and high culture maintains its position with 15%.
 Other fields that drop considerably in the wider view are scientists (11% to 5%), rebels (12% to 5%), and monarchs (9% to 5%).
 The risers besides pop culture are sport (5% to 11%), and business (1% to 3.5%).